 In the case of glider flight programs where the height of the cloud base is less than 4,000 feet AGL and more than 2,500 feet AGL, the Contest Jury may allow competitors to fly shortened compulsory programs.
 The figures to be graded will be announced at a briefing.
-A Free Program interrupted by low ceilings will be flown in two parts, with the break occurring at a point clearly indicated by the competitor on their Forms B and C.
+A Free Program interrupted by low ceilings will be flown in two parts, with the break occurring at a point chosen by the competitor.